solana-developers/solana-cookbook/docs/gaming/hello-world.md

 With the basic game complete, unleash your creativity and practice building independently by implementing your own ideas to enrich the game experience.
 Here are a few suggestions:

 1. Modify the in-game texts to create an intriguing story.
-Invite a friend to play through your custom narrative and observe the on-chain transactions as they unfold!.
+Invite a friend to play through your custom narrative and observe the on-chain transactions as they unfold!
 2. Add a chest that rewards players with SOL (Example: storing SOL in a PDA) or let the player collect coins (Example: using tokens) as they progress through the game.
 3. Create a grid that allows the player to move up, down, left, and right, and introduce multiple players for a more dynamic experience.